spexod/iSLAT/README.md

 properties are reported in the text box at the bottom left of the GUI.
 The list and properties of other significant lines that emit in the selected range are reported on terminal for user's reference.
-- **Save line**: save strongest line currently selected into an output csv file that will include all the line parameters; this function needs the selection/definition of an output file from the folder LINESAVES under "Saved lines file"
+- **Save line**: save strongest currently-selected line into an output csv file that will include all its line parameters; this function needs the definition of an output file in the box "Output Line Measurements" that will be saved in the LINESAVES folder.
 - **Fit line**: fit selected line with a Gaussian function using [LMFIT](https://lmfit.github.io/lmfit-py/index.html);
-full fit results are reported on terminal, and a selection in the text box
+full fit results are reported on terminal, and a selection in the GUI text box.
-- **Show saved lines**: marks in the plot all lines saved into the file selected in "Saved lines file"
+- **Show saved lines**: marks in the plot all lines saved into the file selected in "Input Line List" (this list can be one of those provided with iSLAT, or one you make using the "Save Line" function).
+- **Fit saved lines**: this is the same as "Fit line" but it fits in one shot all lines defined in the "Input Line List" and will save their measurements in the LINESAVES folder in the file defined in the "Output Line Measurements" box.
+The output will also include rotation diagram values for each line, which you can use to make a rotation diagram like the one in the GUI, but with measured lines instead of a model.
-- **Show atomic lines**: marks and labels atomic lines from the list saved in the folder ATOMLINES
+- **Show atomic lines**: marks and labels atomic lines from the list provided in the folder LINELISTS
-- **Find single lines**: identifies and marks isolated lines using the value in "Line separ." as their spectral separation
+- **Find single lines**: identifies and marks isolated lines using the value in "Line separ." as their spectral separation.
-- **Molecule drop-down menu**: select which molecule is considered for the zoomed-in plot and the rotation diagram, and for the "Find single lines" function
+- **Molecule drop-down menu**: select which molecule is considered for the zoomed-in plot, the rotation diagram, the "Find single lines" function, and the "Save line" function.

 ## Data examples
 iSLAT's release includes some continuum-subtracted spectra of